platonvin/lum/README.md

 [![Build](https://github.com/platonvin/lum/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/platonvin/lum/actions/workflows/c-cpp.yml)

 # Lum
-**Lum** is a voxel engine I'm developing because none of the existing ones meet my needs.
+**Lum** is a voxel renderer* I'm developing because none of the existing ones meet my needs.
 Currently, it's not available as a standalone project but is bundled with a demo instead

+\* technically, it also has input system, Ui and loader, but it is stil mostly GPU code

 ##### Screenshot
 ![alt text](screenshot_v0.4.png)